 Racist practices, such as redlining, have made it even harder for poor blacks to escape poverty.

-Even the wording I’m using here show how much negativity being poor has been steeped in.
-We ‘escape’ poverty as if it’s a being that threatens us.
+Even the wording I’m using here shows how much negativity being poor has been steeped in.
+We “escape” poverty as if it’s a being that is actively hunting us.

-The reality is that 40% of Americans are one missed paycheck away from financial disaster.
-That study predates COVID-19, so I suspect that the number of poor people in the US is going up dramatically at this point.
+The reality is that before Covid-19, 40% of Americans were one missed paycheck away from financial disaster.
+I suspect that the number of poor people in the US has going up dramatically since then.

 The shame and stigma of applying for social welfare support

-Applying for the survival-associated programs often takes on a shameful tone – ‘living off the teat of our great country’ and other negative images.
+Applying for the survival-associated programs often takes on a shameful tone – “living off us taxpayers” and other negative images.

-If your household’s sole or primary source of income is Social Security Disability Insurance(SSDI) or Supplemental Security Income(SSI) you will, by definition, be poor or low-income because these programs provide only a limited income.
+If your household’s sole or primary source of income is Social Security Disability Insurance(SSDI) or Supplemental Security Income(SSI) you will, by definition, be poor or low-income because these programs provide limited payouts.

 Many people see applying for SSDI or SSI as a form of failure already.
 It’s an acknowledgment of your own inability to maintain anything resembling a full-time job, which is painful.